brainhack-ch/superres-mri/README.md

 docker pull sebastientourbier/mialsuperresolutiontoolkit:latest
 ```

 ## Running the SINAPP example:

 We provide two scripts in `sinapps/nlmdenoise/`.
-The script `build_sinapp-core_and_sinapp-nlmdenoise.sh`show you how we build the sinapp-nlmdenoise docker image.
+The script `build_sinapp-core_and_sinapp-nlmdenoise.sh`shows you how we build the sinapp-nlmdenoise docker image.
 The script `run_sinapp-nlmdenoise.sh` shows you how to execute it.

 Instructions to make it work:
 * Edit the path defined by `superes-mri_dir` in `build_sinapp-core_and_sinapp-nlmdenoise.sh` by your `<Your/installation/dir>`.